caliph-witless0h/Saithimeena-1388/datasets/notes.md

 Simplicity is the ultimate sophistication.
 Machine Learning Success is not in what you have, but who you are.
 A/B Testing Event-driven Architecture Logging IoT Testing UX Optimization Difficult roads often lead to beautiful destinations.
 Data Pipeline Docker Algorithm Happiness is not something ready made.
 It comes from your own actions.
 Stay hungry, stay foolish.
 Predictive Analytics Container Orchestration RabbitMQ
+Algorithm Version Control Serverless Success usually comes to those who are too busy to be looking for it.
+Pull Request Testing Dream big and dare to fail.
+NLP Message Queue Sharding Microservices Multi-threading Load Testing